Leaves of Absence

 2. There will be no limit to the number of accumulated sick leave hours which may be carried over from one calendar year to the next; but for cash payment (see TERMINAL PAY, Section VIII, 8.02) a maximum of 675 hours shall apply.

-3. Employees may designate three days of their accumulated sick leave as "Personal Days" with prior supervisor approval.
-Supervisors have discretion to approve/disapprove personal leave requests based on the operational needs of the college.
-These days can be used for personal business such as attending parent/teacher conferences, volunteering for field trips, observing religious holidays, attending to legal or other personal matters.
-Only three personal days per calendar year are permitted and can be taken in no less than full day increments (7.5 hours).
-Personal leave is not to be used: (a) in lieu of, in conjunction with, or to extend annual leave required over the Winter Holiday Break; (b) in conjunction with or to extend other annual leave periods; in conjunction with or to extend a paid holiday; or (c) to extend resignation or retirement dates.
+3. Employees may designate up to 22.5 hours of their accumulated sick leave as "Personal Leave" with prior supervisor approval.
+Supervisors have discretion to approve/disapprove Personal Leave requests based on the operational needs of the College.
+This leave can be used for personal business such as attending parent/teacher conferences, volunteering for field trips, observing religious holidays, attending to legal or other personal matters.
+Personal Leave may be taken on no more than three occasions during a calendar year.
+Each scheduled workday, or portion thereof, for which Personal Leave is taken shall be an “occasion” for purposes of this policy.
+Personal Leave is not to be used: (a) in lieu of, in conjunction with, or to extend annual leave required over the Winter Holiday Break; (b) in conjunction with or to extend other annual leave periods; in conjunction with or to extend a paid holiday; or (c) to extend resignation or retirement dates.

 4. Temporary, full-time employees who are scheduled to work a minimum of 37- 1/2 hours per week will earn sick leave at the same rate based on their contracted months as follows: